AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ## Lightroom
-The API's are documented at [https://adobedocs.github.io/photoshop-api-docs-pre-release/#api-Lightroom](https://adobedocs.github.io/photoshop-api-docs-pre-release/#api-Lightroom)
+The API's are documented at [Lightroom API](../api/#tag/Lightroom)

 ### AutoTone

-Automatically tone an image to correct exposure/contrast/sharpness/etc
+Automatically tone an image to correct exposure/contrast/sharpness/etc. Code example [here](../code-sample/#example-1-autotone-an-image)

 ### AutoStraighten

-Applies the Auto Upright transformation on an image
+Applies the Auto Upright transformation on an image.
+Code example [here](../code-sample/#example-2-autostraighten-an-image)

 ### Presets

 Apply one or more XMP Lightroom presets to an image, by referencing preset file(s) stored on cloud.
+Code example [here](../code-sample/#example-3--apply-presets-to-an-image)
 The preset file can be created by editing an image in lightroom and exporting it as a `.xmp` file.
 The details on how to create a preset can be found [here](https://helpx.adobe.com/lightroom-cc/how-to/photo-presets-lightroom-cc.html).
 If the use case would be to be able to create an `.xmp` file from a set of slider values obtained directly from a user, there are 2 ways to achieve this workflow: